Coral Gables Real Estate Eric Firestone February 2, 2026

 Lately, older condominiums struggle.

-And the reason isn’t demand — it’s risk perception.
+And the reason isn’t demand, it’s risk perception.

-Why Homes Don’t Sell in Miami (And What Actually Fixes It)
+For a broader framework, reference Why Homes Don’t Sell in Miami (And What Actually Fixes It) To understand more about how luxury home buyers evaluate homes, read here.

 Many older Gables buildings face: